opsxcq/blog/content/post/abusing-insecure-docker-deployments.md

 ---

-Is possible to abuse and escape from containers in several scenarios, in this post I will explore the most basic one, that is abusing the docker socket to escape the container and run code as *root* in the host machine.
+Is possible to abuse and escape from containers in several scenarios, in this post I will explore the most basic one: abusing the docker socket to escape the container and run code as *root* in the host machine.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**